Clastify logo

 Propagation along the fibre

 In a functioning nervous system, impulses normally move in one direction along a neuron: from receiving regions towards the output end.
-The arrangement of synapses and the brief refractory period after depolarization both help keep this one-way traffic.
+The arrangement of synapses and the brief refractory period after depolarization both help maintain this one-way traffic.

 Diameter and myelination affect speed